Advice > Finance

 2.5 Brush up on recent news and insights

 Finally, being up to speed on recent news or insights related to your target firm can help you avoid getting stumped by questions related to current events.
+Below are links to some of our favorites:

 3. Prep answers to common questions